-FAQ – Team Camps
+FAQ – Florida Volleyball Team Camp

 - Does each player need medical insurance to attend camp?

 Each player must have medical insurance.
 The camp carries an EXCESS medical insurance policy to cover medical expenses for injuries/accidents which occur in the course of camp activities.
-Medical expenses, including any deductibles, which are declined for payment through the camper’s personal insurance and/or through the excess policy become the personal responsibility of the camper’s parents/guardians.
+Medical expenses, including any deductibles, which are declined for payment through the camper’s personal insurance and/or through the excess policy become the personal responsibility of the camper’s parents/guardians

 - Can players send a physical instead of getting a doctor’s signature?

 We only accept a physical that has been completed within one year of the last day of your camp’s camp session.
 Physicals should be uploaded to your online account by June 19th.
 If you are unable to upload your physical, please send it by emailing a scanned version to volleyballcamp [at] gators.ufl.edu or by faxing it to 352-375-7807.